-Reading is not a skill that comes naturally.
-Even highly skilled readers had to be taught at some point.
-If reading came naturally, like speaking, most children would arrive at school already reading at a reasonable skill level.
+Reading is not a skill that comes naturally to every student.
+Even highly skilled readers needed guidance and direction at some point as they learned to read.
 Simply showing a child a book does not teach him to read.
-Reading requires explicit and systematic instruction.
+Research has found that every student is given the best chance at reading success when taught with explicit and systematic phonics instruction.
 For many children, the skills required to read must be broken down into smaller steps and practiced one at a time.
 For this reason, it is essential that reading teachers be thoroughly prepared and knowledgeable in their field.
-The following list includes terms commonly used when discussing teaching reading and struggling readers:
+The following list includes terms commonly used when in regards to explicit and systematic phonics instruction:

 - Accuracy is the ability to recognize words when they are read.